gboleslavsky/FileDownloadInParallel/README.md

 To run:
  unzip,
  cd to folderUnzippedTo/src/main/scala
  sbt compile
  sbt run

-downloaded files will be in folderUnzippedTo/src/main/resources/downloaded-files
+Downloaded files will be in folderUnzippedTo/src/main/resources/downloaded-files